tonaljs/tonal/README.md

 scale('A major') // => ['A', 'B', 'C#', 'D', 'E', 'F#', 'G#']
 ```

 Since you only require the methods needed (_a-la-lodash_) the dependencies are reduced to the minimum.
+You can think each function in tonal like a npm micro-module.

 This library is growing with this ideas in mind:
 - String representations are first class citizens.
 Notes are 'C#2', 'Db4'..., intervals 'P5', 'm2', 'M-7'..., scales are 'C major', 'D harmonic minor'..., chords are 'Cmaj7', 'Bb79', interval sets are 'P1 M2 P5', 'P1 M-3'..., a valid note sets is 'C D E', and key signatures are defined with (for example) '###'